It was a tough decision choosing the 25 best cookbooks of all time and there was some heated debate over some of the entries.

-However, we are absolutely certain that a chef with these 25 books to call on would be able to make amazing meals for their family every single day of their lives.
+However, we are absolutely certain that a chef with these cookbooks to call on would be able to make amazing meals for their family every single day of their lives.

 These are definitive texts that make cooking a joy and meal times incredible.
 They are presented in no particular order because they’re all awesome.